RedundantCich/xl2TestlinkXml/README.md

 ## Prerequisites

-1. The script uses openpyxl for reading excel files.
+1A.
+The script uses openpyxl for reading excel files.
 You can just run the following command:

     pip install openpyxl

+1B.
+Alternatively, get pipenv:
+    pip install pipenv
+and run this command to set up your environment
+    pipenv install

 2. Put your excel files containing your test suites into ./xl_source/ folder.